maulanna-enoch/markdown-slides/content/slides/achilles/index.md

 ---
-title: "Achilles (OnlinePajak): Strategy for Growth in Onboarding and Payment/Checkout Flows"
+title: "Achilles Strategy for Growth in Onboarding and Payment"
 date: 2026-07-21
 description: "Strategy proposal for improving onboarding and payment/checkout flows on the Achilles platform"
 authors: ["Maulanna Maryunani"]